Syllabus for IST 597f:

 Pew, R. W., & Mavor, A. S. (Eds.).
 (1998).
 Modeling human and organizational behavior: Application to military simulations.
 Washington, DC: National Academy Press. nap.edu/catalog/6173.html (click on the cover of the book on the left to read it online.)

-Ritter, F. E., Shadbolt, N. R., Elliman, D., Young, R., Gobet, F., & Baxter, G. D. (2003).
+Ritter, F. E., Shadbolt, N. R., Elliman, D., Young, R. M., Gobet, F., & Baxter, G. D. (2003).
 Techniques for modeling human performance in synthetic environments: A supplementary review.
 Wright-Patterson Air Force Base, OH: Human Systems Information Analysis Center (HSIAC), formerly known as the Crew System Ergonomics Information Analysis Center (CSERIAC). (click on the cover PDF file to read it online, or on Table of contents to get individual chapters.)

 4. EVALUATION